quolc/keras-OpenSlideGenerator/README.md

 $ for i in 1 2 3 4; do ./convert_to_tiled_tif.sh desert${i}.jpg desert${i}.tif; done

 # run example script
-# if you do not have GPU, remove --gpu option.
 $ cd ..
 $ python train_example.py